telerik/winforms-docs/gridview/columns/column-types/gridviewcomboboxcolumn.md

 # GridViewComboBoxColumn

-__GridViewComboBoxColumn__ displays a set of predefined candidate text values in a
-        drop down list.
+__GridViewComboBoxColumn__ displays a set of predefined candidate text values in a drop down list.
 This column type is typically used to provide a lookup into some set of relatively static values.
 To use __GridViewComboBoxColumn:__

 * Set the __DataSource__ property to the data source that contains possible values to choose from.

 * Set the __DisplayMember__ property to the column of the __DataSource__ that should be displayed in the drop down list.

 * Set the __ValueMember__ property to the column of the __DataSource__ that should be used to update the cell within the grid represented by the __FieldName__ property.

->note Values will display in the column only if the value in __FieldName__ is within
-      	    the range of values provided by the __ValueMember__ field values.
+>note Values will display in the column only if the value in __FieldName__ is within he range of values provided by the __ValueMember__ field values.
 >

 Other important properties for __GridViewComboBoxColumn__ are:

 * __FilterMode__ - has two values __DisplayMember__ and
 			  		__ValueMember__, and as the name of the property speaks this setting will